pietervdvn/MapComplete/Docs/URL_Parameters.md

  fs-background
 ---------------

- Disables/Enables the background layer control
+ Disables/Enables the background layer control where a user can enable e.g. aerial imagery

-This documentation is defined in the source code at [FeatureSwitchState.ts](/src/Logic/State/FeatureSwitchState.ts#L94)
+This documentation is defined in the source code at [FeatureSwitchState.ts](/src/Logic/State/FeatureSwitchState.ts#L120)

  The default value is _true_